qupath/qupath-docs/docs/intro/citing.md

 1. Plekhanov, A. A. et al. (2020).
 Histological validation of in vivo assessment of cancer tissue inhomogeneity and automated morphological segmentation enabled by Optical Coherence Elastography. **Scientific Reports**. https://doi.org/10.1038/s41598-020-68631-w 📗

+1. Portman, N. et al. (2020).
+MDM2 inhibition in combination with endocrine therapy and CDK4/6 inhibition for the treatment of ER-positive breast cancer. **Breast Cancer Research**. https://doi.org/10.1186/s13058-020-01318-2 😞

 1. Prieto‐Garcia, C. et al. (2020).
 Maintaining protein stability of ∆Np63 via USP28 is required by squamous cancer cells. **EMBO Molecular Medicine**. https://doi.org/10.15252/emmm.201911101 📗

 1. Pulsawatdi, A. V. et al. (2020).
 A robust multiplex immunofluorescence and digital pathology workflow for the characterisation of the tumour immune microenvironment. **Molecular Oncology**. https://doi.org/10.1002/1878-0261.12764 📗

+1. Ramos, C. V. et al. (2020).
+Cell Competition, the Kinetics of Thymopoiesis, and Thymus Cellularity Are Regulated by DoubleNegative 2 to 3 Early Thymocytes. **Cell Reports**. https://doi.org/10.1016/j.celrep.2020.107910 📗

 1. Raposo, T. P. et al. (2020).
 Tensin4 (TNS4) is upregulated by Wnt signalling in adenomas in multiple intestinal neoplasia (Min) mice. **International Journal of Experimental Pathology**. https://doi.org/10.1111/iep.12352 😞